2026 Notes of Annual Parish Meeting 21 May 2026

 Councillor/ staffing: Cllr A Walker provided an update on the years resignations and appointments

-Neighbourhood Plan report: Cllr A Walker reported on the current status of the plan and hopes to start Regulation 16 by the end of summer, he explained the importance of the plan to the community including more Community Infrastructure Levy percentage and stressed the importance of resident’s support
+Neighbourhood Plan report: Cllr A Walker reported on the status of the plan and hopes to start Regulation 16 by the end of summer.

-5a.
-The accounts for 2024 – 25 All year end documentation is currently being reviewed by our internal auditor, this is due to be completed at the beginning of June.
-Once the results have been presented in our June Parish Council meeting the documentation will be available to view on our website.
+4a.
+The accounts for 2025 – 26 All year end documentation is currently being reviewed by our internal auditor, this is due to be completed in June.
+Once the results have been presented in our July Parish Council meeting the documentation will be available to view on our website.
 It will then be submitted to our external auditor for inspection.

-There is a 30 day window between 24th June and 4th August where our full accounts are available to view, If anyone would like to inspect them please contact me and we can arrange an appointment.
+There will be a 30-day window where our full accounts are available to view, dates to be announced soon.
+If anyone would like to inspect them, please contact me and we can arrange an appointment.

-- If you would like more details, please do ask and these can be provided.
+4b.
+Financial income/expenditure during 2025 – 26 can be broadly summarised as follows.
+If you would like more details, please do ask and these can be provided.

 Income: